 In addition, participating schools receive 10 copies of the book, “Boitano’s Edge” for their libraries, allowing the teachers to familiarize their students with the sport in advance.

-The students receive instruction from top Bay Area instructors, among them, Brian Boitano, his coach Linda Leaver and Olympian Yvonne Gomez.
+The students receive instruction from top Bay Area instructors, among them, Brian Boitano, and his coach Linda Leaver.